744 S. Broadway,

 19 people favorited this theater

-During the Depression, newsreels took over, lasting throughout WWII.
-In 1958, a Mexican wax museum opened in the basement to abet the Spanish-language programming upstairs.
 In 1987, concrete was used to level the floor from the lobby to the stage, so that a permanent indoor swap meet could supplant what had once been the first serious playhouse in Los Angeles.
+The swap meet occupied the building for many years.

 Just login to your account and subscribe to this theater